affinidi/eventi-workshop/docs/iota-framework-recommendation.md

 2. Open Your Iota Configuration details by clicking on `Affinidi Iota Framework` menu under `Frameworks` section

-3. If Iota Configuration _Data sharing flow mode_ is `Redirect` then Edit the Iota configuration details and add another `Redirect URLs` as `http://localhost:3000/` and then Click `Save` button
+3. If Iota Configuration _Data sharing flow mode_ is `Redirect` then Edit the Iota configuration details and add another `Redirect URLs` with new line as `http://localhost:3000/` and then Click `Save` button

-4. Click `Edit` button under `Create Presentation Definitions` to add new presentation definition for requesting music recommendations
+4. Click `Edit` button under `Create Presentation Definitions` section to add new presentation definition for requesting music recommendations

 5. Click `+ Add` button and providing the name of the Presentation Definition as `Music Recommendations` and then select from the available templates to pre-populate the editor and modify with the below presentation definition to request `Music Recommendations Credential` from the Affinidi Vault.